Born: November 10, 1984 Beaumont, Texas

 Kendrick Perkins was born in Nederland, Texas.
-His parents are Kenneth Perkins and Ercell Minix.
-Kendrick’s father, Kenneth Perkins played for the Lamar University basketball team between 1981-85 and has been inducted into The Cardinal Hall of fame.
-His mother Ercell was tragically lost when he was about 5 years of age.
-His father was absent for his pro career overseas, so he was raised in Beaumont, TX by his grandparents, where he attended Catholic Church and was an altar boy.
+His father, Kenneth Perkins, played for Lamar University's basketball team between 1981-85 and is a member of the university's Cardinal Hall of fame.
+Kendrick's mother, Ercell Minix, was tragically shot and killed while working when he was five years old.
+During his father's professional basketball career in New Zealand, Kendrick was raised by his grandparents in Beaumont, Texas, where he attended Catholic Church and was an altar boy.

-Kendrick Perkins Height is 6'10.
-He graduated from Clifton J. Ozen in 2003 where he averaged 27.5 points, 16.4 rebounds, and 7.8 blocks as a Senior.
-He led Ozen to four consecutive district championships plus one state title and led Ozen to a 33-1 record.
+He graduated from Clifton J. Ozen high school in Beaumont, Texas, in 2003, where he averaged 27.5 points, 16.4 rebounds, and 7.8 blocks as a Senior.
+He led Ozen to four consecutive district championships plus one state title.

-Coming out of high school in his senior year, Kendrick was ranked as No. 3 center and No. 6 high school player in the class of 2003 By Rival.
+Coming out of high school, Kendrick was ranked as No. 3 center and No. 6 high school player in the class of 2003 By Rival.com.